-The melancholic resistant to waking up in the mornings for my normal run four-mile with friends only made it worse.
+The melancholic resistance to waking up in the mornings for my normal four-mile run with friends only made it worse.
 Two weeks in, I chastised myself out loud, “Oh damn” as I stood there shaking my head slowly, realizing the obvious: I was in love with him.

 He did.
 Two weeks before he left Texas, he whispered, “I love you” (first; thank god).
 I repeated the words back but I was hesitant; always afraid of losing myself in a relationship, I kept only toes in, sometimes whole legs, but never my whole self.

 Of course, Allan was different.
 Now that he’s dead, I wonder if he finally knows that it was me who made the first move, calling his office, leaving a voicemail meant to prompt a response.
 I expected a phone call back yet was thrilled when he walked into my office, so sure of himself this scientist, determined to do what he had come to do: ask me out on a date.

 Now it was eight months later, August of 2008, and I had spent the last week pretending that I was not counting off the days until I could pick him up from the airport, a lack of appetite the only positive by-product of missing him.

 Now we were at this wedding reception, ornamental tunes from The Gourds playing live music in the background, and us sipping frozen margaritas from one of the free-flowing liquor stands placed throughout the backyard by the wedding planner.
 A professional photographer roamed with his camera, stopping to ask if we would like a picture.

 Before we answered, I looked at Allan as he joked, in reference to my father, “Will I have to ask Lou for your hand in marriage?”